CIMALLEAH/StoreWise/README.md

 ### 4. Abstraction🌟
 Abstract classes and interfaces are used to hide implementation details while exposing key functionalities.
 For instance, database interactions are abstracted into specific methods, allowing users to work with higher-level logic rather than focusing on low-level details.

+## 🌳SDG Integration: SDG 12 – Responsible Consumption and Production
+**StoreWise** supports **SDG 12: Responsible Consumption and Production**, by enabling store owners to manage their inventory efficiently and schedule regular maintenance for equipment.
+By tracking stock levels, expiration dates, and maintaining equipment in optimal condition, **StoreWise** helps reduce waste, extend the lifecycle of products and equipment, and promotes sustainable resource consumption in the retail industry.

+Through these practices, **StoreWise** contributes to reducing the overproduction of goods and minimizing the environmental impact of poorly managed store operations.

 ## 🎯Instructions to Run the Program

 ###  🌟Prerequisites: